La Scoumoune

-La Scoumoune ("Bad luck") is a 1972 French film directed by José Giovanni, starring Jean Paul Belmondo, Claudia Cardinale and Michel Constantin.
+La Scoumoune (lit.
+'Evil Eye') is a 1972 film directed by José Giovanni.
+It stars Jean Paul Belmondo, Claudia Cardinale and Michel Constantin.
 It is an adaptation of Giovanni's novel L'Excommunié.

-La Scoumoune is a remake of a 1961 French movie, A Man Named Rocca, directed by Jean Becker, also based on Giovanni's novel and starring Belmondo in the same part.
+La Scoumoune is a remake of a 1961 film A Man Named Rocca, directed by Jean Becker, also based on Giovanni's novel and starring Belmondo in the same part.

 Plot

 In the mid-1930s mobster Roberto La Rocca (Jean-Paul Belmondo) comes to Marseille to help his friend who was framed by the local crime bosses.
 Roberto is caught up in clashes between different gangs and as a result serves a long sentence in prison for the murder of several enemy gang members.
 Once in prison he begins to prepare his escape.